quicwg/base-drafts/draft-ietf-quic-http.md

 Trailing header fields are carried in an additional header block following the body.
 Such a header block is a sequence of HEADERS frames with End Header Block set on the last frame.
-Senders MUST send only one header block in the trailers section; receivers MUST decode any subsequent header blocks in order to maintain HPACK decoder state, but the resulting output MUST be discarded.
+Senders MUST send only one header block in the trailers section; receivers MUST discard any subsequent header blocks.

 An HTTP request/response exchange fully consumes a QUIC stream.
 After sending a request, a client closes the stream for sending; after sending a response, the